 Minnesota Child Care Grant

 The Minnesota Child Care Grant is for students who are Minnesota residents, have children 12 and under (14 and under, if handicapped), have financial need and have child care expenses.
 Recipients must not be receiving Minnesota Family Investment Program (MFIP) assistance.
-Students who have received an Award Letter can download the Minnesota Child Care Grant or pick up an application in the Financial Aid Office.
+Students who have received an Award Letter can download the Minnesota Child Care Grant or pick up an application at the One Stop, Room 1300.

 More information about the Minnesota Child Care Grant